ARIA Music Awards: Controversy

-At the 1988 ceremony a fracas developed between band manager, Gary Morris, accepting awards for Midnight Oil, and former Countdown compere, Ian "Molly" Meldrum, who was presenting.
+At the 1988 ceremony a fracas developed between band manager, Gary Morris, accepting awards for Midnight Oil, and former Countdown compere, Molly Meldrum, who was presenting.
 They conflicted over visiting United Kingdom artist, Bryan Ferry, who had also presented an award.
 Morris objected to Ferry's presence and insulted him, Meldrum defended Ferry and then scuffled with Morris.
 Also in that year Midnight Oil were nominated for Best Indigenous Record for Diesel and Dust despite having no Indigenous members.
 Morris objected to that decision by ARIA, "an Indigenous Award should go to an indigenous band".
 In 1995 electronic music group, Itch-E and Scratch-E, won the inaugural award for "Best Dance Release" for their single, "Sweetness and Light".
 Band member, Paul Mac thanked Sydney's ecstasy dealers for their help.
 One of the sponsors of the awards, that year, was the National Drug Offensive.
 In 2005 Mac explained that he did not expect to win and so had not prepared a speech.
 His speech was bleeped for the TV broadcast.

 During the 2004 voting process, former 3RRR radio DJ Cousin Creep (also known as Craig Barnes), published his user name and password on a music site, Rocknerd, allowing public votes, before being removed from voting two days later.
 The 2007 ARIA Awards telecast was marred by controversy after it was revealed by the ABC's Media Watch programme that Network Ten had used subliminal advertising during the course of the broadcast, which under the Australian Media and Broadcasting rules is illegal.
 Network Ten disputed the finding; however, their basis for defence was criticised by Media Watch, demonstrating an ignorance of the rules.